Internet public offerings the new rage?

 An additional issue arises as to whether these trading systems will be deemed an “exchange” for purposes of the Exchange Act.
 Although the SEC did not address the issue in the Spring Street letter, registration as an exchange may be required in certain scenarios.
 The Exchange Act defines an “exchange” as “any organization, association or group of persons… which constitutes, maintains or provides a marketplace or facilities for bringing together purchasers and sellers of securities…”.

 All these potential problems may provide opportunities for the broker/dealer who takes advantage of the new technology.
-Broker-dealers may be able to economically handle the financial aspects of a issuer-based trading system and thereby increase its own exposure to the Internet investment community.
-Creation of a new Internet-based exchange may provide previously unknown potential for small-cap companies as well as the broker/dealers who assist them in their financing efforts.
+Broker-dealers may be able to economically handle the financial aspects of an issuer-based trading system and thereby increase their own exposure to the Internet investment community.
+The creation of a new Internet-based exchange may provide the previously unknown potential for small-cap companies as well as the broker/dealers who assist them in their financing efforts.

 Both aspects of the Spring Street scenario the offering and the trading provide a glimpse of the future and demonstrate the wide application of the Internet to the most traditional financial transactions, such as underwritings and brokerage services.
 Whether the financial community makes good use of this potential remains to be seen.

-Mark J. Astarita, Esq., is a partner in the New York City law firm of Beam & Astarita, LLC.
+Mark J. Astarita, Esq., is a partner in the national securities law firm of Sallah Astarita & Cox, LLC.
 He represents financial professionals in a wide variety of matters, including customer arbitrations.
 He can be reached at 212-509-6544 or by e-mail.
 This article originally appeared in the July 1996 edition of Research Magazine.

 Return to The Securities Law Home Page